 Judah became worse under this wicked man than all of those whom the Lord had destroyed before the children of Israel—the Canaanites, the Hivites, the Hittites.
 He seduced Judah; he destroyed all of Hezekiah's good works.
-He used astrology, spiritism, wizardry, human sacrifice, erection of idol groves, and you know what, he repented in captivity.
+He used astrology, spiritism, wizardry, human sacrifice, erection of idol groves.
+But you know what?
+He repented in captivity.
 But apparently, he was not allowed to be buried with the kings.
-Despite all of his wickedness he is on the list in Matthew 1.
+Despite all of his wickedness, he is on the list in Matthew 1.

 In Matthew 1, once again, just a reminder, that "begat" or "son of" does not actually mean father of, it can mean father or grandfather or great-grandfather.

-II Chronicles 21:17 And they came up into Judah and invaded it, [Here is an invasion that is taking place.]and carried away all the possessions that were found in the king's house and also his sons and his wives.
-So there was not a son left to him, [The him is Jehoram, the fellow whose intestines fell out.]except Jehoahaz, the youngest of his sons.
+II Chronicles 21:17 And they came up into Judah and invaded it [here is an invasion that is taking place] and carried away all the possessions that were found in the king's house and also his sons and his wives.
+So there was not a son left to him [the "him" is Jehoram, the fellow whose intestines fell out], except Jehoahaz, the youngest of his sons.

 Now mark that name, Jehoahaz, in your mind.
 Let us go to chapter 22:1.
-Remember, back in chapter 21:20, we find the burial of Jehoram and so now the kingship is going to go from Jehoram to the next in line.
+Remember, back in II Chronicles 21:20, we find the burial of Jehoram and so now the kingship is going to go from Jehoram to the next in line.

 Now, wait a minute, in chapter 21:17 Jehoahaz was Jehoram's youngest son.
 Are these two different men?
 Or is it the same man with two different names?
 That is what it is.
 It is the second one.
 In both cases, he was the youngest son.
 But now he has a different name and his name has changed from Jehoahaz to Ahaziah.